dafny-lang/dafny/docs/DafnyRef/Plugins.md

   </ItemGroup>
 ```

+#### 15.1.2.1.
+Code actions plugin

+The code actions will be simple: Add a dummy comment in front of the first method name,
+if the selection is on the line of the method.

-Then, open the file `PluginAddComment.cs`, remove everything, and write the imports and a namespace:
+Then, open the file `MyPlugin.cs`, remove everything, and write the imports and a namespace:

 ```csharp
 using Microsoft.Dafny;